-Institutional Equivalent Special Needs Plan (SNP)

-- An institutional Special Needs Plan that enrolls eligible individuals living in the community but requiring an institutional level of care based on the State assessment.
+Institutional Equivalent Special Needs Plan (SNP) - An institutional Special Needs Plan that enrolls eligible individuals living in the community but requiring an institutional level of care based on the State assessment.
 The assessment must be performed using the same respective State level of care assessment tool and administered by an entity other than the organization offering the plan.
 This type of Special Needs Plan may restrict enrollment to individuals that reside in a contracted assisted living facility (ALF) if necessary to ensure uniform delivery of specialized care.

 List of Covered Drugs (Formulary or "Drug List") - A list of prescription drugs covered by the plan.
 The drugs on this list are selected by the plan with the help of doctors and pharmacists.
-The list includes both brand-name and generic drugs.
+The list includes both brand name and generic drugs.

-Low-Income Subsidy - See "Extra Help."
+Low Income Subsidy (LIS) - See "Extra Help."

-Maximum Out-of-Pocket Amount - The most that you pay out of pocket during the calendar year for in-network covered Part A and Part B services.
-Amounts you pay for your Medicare Part A and Part B premiums and prescription drugs do not count toward the maximum out-of-pocket amount.
-See Chapter 4, Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services? for information about your maximum out-of-pocket amount.
+Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered services.
+Amounts you pay for your Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
+See Chapter 4, Section 1.2 for information about your maximum out-of-pocket amount.

-Medicaid (or medical assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
+Medicaid (or Medical Assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
 Medicaid programs vary from state to state, but most health care costs are covered if you qualify for both Medicare and Medicaid.
 See Chapter 2, Section 6 for information about how to contact Medicaid in your state.

-Medically accepted indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain reference books.
+Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain reference books.
 See Chapter 5, Section 3 for more information about a medically accepted indication.

-Medically necessary - Services, supplies or drugs that are needed for the prevention, diagnosis or treatment of your medical condition and meet accepted standards of medical practice.
+Medically Necessary - Services, supplies, or drugs that are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

-Medicare - The Federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with end-stage renal disease (generally those with permanent kidney failure who need dialysis or a kidney transplant).
-People with Medicare can get their Medicare health coverage through Original Medicare or a Medicare Advantage plan.
+Medicare - The Federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with End-Stage Renal Disease (generally those with permanent kidney failure who need dialysis or a kidney transplant).
+People with Medicare can get their Medicare health coverage through Original Medicare a PACE plan, or a Medicare Advantage Plan.

-Medicare Advantage Disenrollment Period - A set time, each year, when members in a Medicare Advantage plan can cancel their plan enrollment and switch to Original Medicare.
-The Medicare Advantage Disenrollment Period is from January 1 until February 14, 2018.
+Medicare Advantage Open Enrollment Period - A set time each year when members in a Medicare Advantage plan can cancel their plan enrollment and switch to Original Medicare or make changes to your Part D coverage.
+The Open Enrollment Period is from January 1 until March 31, 2020.

-Medicare Advantage (MA) plan - Sometimes called Medicare Part C. A plan offered by a private company that contracts with Medicare to provide you with all your Medicare Part A and Part B benefits.
-A Medicare Advantage plan can be an HMO, PPO, a Private Fee-for-Service (PFFS) plan or a Medicare Medical Savings Account (MSA) plan.
-When you are enrolled in a Medicare Advantage plan, Medicare services are covered through the plan and are not paid for under Original Medicare.
-In most cases, Medicare Advantage plans also offer Medicare Part D (prescription drug coverage).
-These plans are called Medicare Advantage plans with prescription drug coverage.
-Everyone who has Medicare Part A and Part B is eligible to join any Medicare health plan that is offered in their area, except people with end-stage renal disease (unless certain exceptions apply).
+Medicare Advantage (MA) Plan - Sometimes called Medicare Part C. A plan offered by a private company that contracts with Medicare to provide you with all your Medicare Part A and Part B benefits.
+A Medicare Advantage Plan can be an HMO, PPO, a Private Fee-for-Service (PFFS) plan, or a Medicare Medical Savings Account (MSA) plan.
+When you are enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan, and are not paid for under Original Medicare.
+In most cases, Medicare Advantage Plans also offer Medicare Part D (prescription drug coverage).
+These plans are called Medicare Advantage Plans with Prescription Drug Coverage.
+Everyone who has Medicare Part A and Part B is eligible to join any Medicare health plan that is offered in their area, except people with End-Stage Renal Disease (unless certain exceptions apply).